Alex313031/gn-xp/docs/reference.md

   Targets in non-default toolchains will only be generated when they are required (directly or transitively) to build a target in the default toolchain.

+  Some targets might be associated but without a formal build dependency (for example, related tools or optional variants).
+A target that is marked as "generated" can propagate its generated state to an associated target using "gen_deps".
+This will make the referenced dependency have Ninja rules generated in the same cases the source target has but without a build-time dependency and even in non-default toolchains.

   See also "gn help ninja_rules".
 ```